4d/docs/website/translated_docs/es/ViewPro/method-list.md

 #### Descripción

-The `VP SET SHOW PRINT LINES` command <!-- REF #_method_.VP SET SHOW PRINT LINES.Summary --> sets whether to display print preview lines in a spreadsheet.<!-- END REF -->.
+The `VP SET SHOW PRINT LINES` command<!-- REF #_method_.VP SET SHOW PRINT LINES.
+Summary -->sets whether to display print preview lines in a spreadsheet.<!-- END REF -->.

 In *vpAreaName*, pass the name of the 4D View Pro area.